OliverDemuth/MayaSignedDistanceFields/ligaments/README.md

 1. Copy and paste the *ligamentCalculation.py* script into the *Python Script Editor* and execute it
 2. Copy and paste the *runLigamentCalculation.py* script into the *Python Script Editor*
-3. Adjust the user defined variables in the script and execute it
+3. Adjust the user-defined variables in the script and execute it

 The ligament lengths will be keyed into the attributes of ``jointName`` for each frame.
 Maya will become unresponsive until the calculations are done.
 A progress bar will be updated according to the progress made.
-The ligament length calculations can be cancelled at any time by pressing *esc* without losing any progress.
+The ligament length calculations can be cancelled at any time by pressing *Esc* without losing any progress.

 #### From the command line (terminal)
 Autodesk Maya does not need to be open.